1saicharan03/1saicharan03/README.md

 > Passionate about building intelligent, data-driven, and user-centric digital experiences.

-I’m an Full-Stack Development enthusiast with a strong interest in SQL, data analytics, and front-end development.
+I’m an Full-Stack Development enthusiast with a strong interest in SQL, data analytics, and back-end development.
 I enjoy exploring modern technologies, creating responsive web applications, and continuously learning through real-world projects and problem solving.

 🔹 Building Responsive and Interactive Web Applications